subhradeep25-gan/Automobile-Database-QnA/README.md

 User asks questions in a natural language and the system generates answers by converting those questions to an SQL query and then executing that query on MySQL database.
 # Database
+The classicmodels database is a retailer of scale models of classic cars.
+It contains typical business data, including information about customers, products, sales orders, sales order line items, and more.
+The system is intelligent enough to generate accurate queries for given question and execute them on MySQL database.
+The link to the database [classicmodels](https://www.mysqltutorial.org/getting-started-with-mysql/mysql-sample-database/).
+A store manager may ask questions such as:
+  - Retrieve the details of customers who have not placed any orders.
+  - Find the total number of orders placed in the year 2001.
 The system is intelligent enough to generate accurate queries for given question and execute them on MySQL database

 ## Project Highlights